Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment

 At first glance, this balance may appear to pose a dilemma.
 However, we argue that it can be resolved by viewing informativeness and alignment through the lens of \emph{absolute unfamiliarity and relative familiarity}.
 Informativeness does not require trajectories to be entirely unfamiliar; rather, it suffices that they deviate from the dominant patterns and thus have \textbf{low absolute probability} of being generated by the student.
 Conversely, alignment does not entail exact agreement with the student’s outputs, but instead requires that the corresponding tokens have \textbf{relatively higher likelihoods than other candidates} in the vocabulary.

-Building on this insight, we propose that \emph{effective reasoning trajectories should deviate from the student’s own generations while still exhibiting behavioral patterns within the student’s prior experience}.
+Building on this insight, we propose that \emph{effective reasoning trajectories should deviate from the student’s own generations while remaining compatible with the student’s overall generation patterns learned from prior experience}.
 Therefore, tokens in such trajectories are assigned low absolute probability (i.e., high surprisal) by the student model while still ranking relatively high (i.e., having low rank values) in its prediction distribution.